dijasila/Atomic-Simulation-Recipees/README.md

     "_calculator": "EMT"
 }
 ```
-We use the `_calculator` keyword because this functionality is not meant to be used for
+We use the `_calculator` keyword as opposed to `calculator` because this functionality
-anything else than testing at the moment.
+is not meant to be used for anything else than testing at the moment.

 Testing